CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/index.md

 {% endfor %}

 > ## Prerequisites
-> Students should have taken Informatics Pre-Session and Data Engineering 1.
+> Students should take ECBS5154 - Mathematics and Informatics Pre-session for Business Analytics
 >
 {: .prereq}